dylanhayes/dylanhayes.github.io/_posts/2018-09-25-ViewOnly-Lists.md

 ## Changing the library permissions

 Find the document library you want to apply this to, and then via Library Settings, go to 'Permissions for this document library'.
-You will need to select 'Stop Inheriting Permissions' and break the permissions that are applied to this library, and apply some changes.
+You will need to select 'Stop Inheriting Permissions' and break the permissions that are applied to this library, and then apply some changes.

 ## Applying new permissions

-Assuming that we wish for 'visitors' to be able to only view documents, as owners and member can edit documents, we need to change the permission level of visitor. *If your groups are different the same principle can be applied to other groups.*
+Assuming that we wish for 'visitors' to be able to only view documents, as owners and members can edit documents, we need to change the permission level of visitor. *If your groups are different the same principle can be applied to other groups.*

 To do this, we need to edit the permission for the visitors group by first selecting the checkbox next to the group, and then selecting 'edit user permissions'.